• Location: Victoria Street, steps from Christ’s Pieces park.

 Recommended Nearby Tours

 - Punting – One of the most popular things to do in Cambridge (particularly in nice weather) is to go punting: using a long pole to steer and propel your punt along the River Cam, past the city’s many colleges.
-Punting companies such as Scudamore’s, Let’s Go Punting, and Cambridge Punters are found by the bridge at the top of Bridge Street (0.8 mile, 16-minute walk), at the north end of the city center.
-Scudamore’s also has a second location by the bridge on Mill Lane, near Queens’ College (0.7 mile, 15-minute walk).
+Punting companies such as Scudamore’s, Let’s Go Punting, and Cambridge Punters are found by the bridge at the top of Bridge Street (0.8 mile), at the north end of the city center.
+Scudamore’s also has a second location by the bridge on Mill Lane, near Queens’ College (0.7 mile).
 You can rent a punt by the hour or else opt for a guided tour, whereby you’ll glide past the colleges and get to hear about their history from your knowledgeable punting guide (often a current Cambridge student).